specgen-io/rendr/README.md

   baz:
     type: boolean
     description: the baz
-    values: [blip, blop, clunk]   # only these values could be set as baz argument value
+    values: [blip, blop, clunk]
+#           ^ only these values could be set as baz value
 ```

 If `values` are set for the argument then additional members are available in the template besides `.value` (which has the raw value for the argument).